Huff Park Trails are a Hidden Gem on the Northeast Side of GR

 The trails at Huff Park are pretty straightforward.
 There’s a loop (about a mile in length) that consists of a paved path with a lengthy boardwalk that cuts through the middle.

-There is an updated playground and covered picnic area by the parking lot (both are currently closed due to COVID-19).
+There is an updated playground and covered picnic area by the parking lot.
 It’s a great spot to pack a lunch and stay for the afternoon!

 The Perfect Spot for Little Hikers and Stroller Companions